waveclaw/puppet-facter_cacheable/README.md

 To test code that uses Facter\_cacheable you will have to resort to a little used [method for stubbing objects](https://github.com/rspec/rspec-mocks).

-In your Facter fact, guard against import of the module which will fail if you do not have it deployed to the Puppet environment on which the tests are running.
+In your Facter fact guard against import of the module.
+Import will fail if you do not have it deployed to the Puppet environment on which the tests are running.

 Note: even the rSpec setup will not properly install this utility for testing.